ylazz001/Hotel-Booking-NN-Ensemble/README.md

 # Hotel-Booking-NN-Ensemble

-The analysis presented in this report seeks to create whether a hotel customer will cancel or not cancel his/her rreservation based on 17 features.
-It also aims to create 2 NN models, then using ensemble to combine said models and (possibly) increase prediction accuracy
+The analysis presented in this report seeks to determine whether a hotel customer will cancel or not cancel his/her reservation based on 17 features.
+It also aims to create 2 NN models, then use ensemble to combine said models and (possibly) increase prediction accuracy

 ## Description